Treatment for PTSD

 • The person relives the traumatic event through intrusive and recurring memories, in particular vivid images and nightmares.
 Those memories are causing usual intense emotional and physical reactions, such as extreme fears, heart palpitations, sweating, and other somatic symptoms.

-• The person is overly alert or wound up, suffering from insomnia, irritability, lack of concentration.
+• The person is overly alert or wound up, suffering from insomnia, irritability, or lack of concentration.

-• The affected individual deliberately avoids activities, places, people, thoughts or feelings associated with the traumatizing event.
+• The affected individual deliberately avoids activities, places, people, thoughts, or feelings associated with the traumatising event.

-• In the chronic stage of the PTSD other symptoms such as loss of interest in day-to-day activities, social detachment and feeling of numbness, appear.
+• In the chronic stage of the PTSD, other symptoms, such as loss of interest in day-to-day activities, social detachment, and a feeling of numbness, appear.

 PTSD is a natural response to danger and is almost unavoidable in the short term.
-In long term it possesses self-correcting dynamics reducing in most of the cases the severity of the symptoms.
+In the long term, it possesses self-correcting dynamics, reducing in most of the cases the severity of the symptoms.
 Only about 20 percent of people exposed to trauma react with long-term (chronic) PTSD.

-DSM V is the diagnostic manual predominantly use in the USA.
-The World Health Organization (WHO) uses a different manual called “International Classification of Diseases” or in its abbreviation “ICD”.
+DSM V is the diagnostic manual predominantly used in the USA.
+The World Health Organisation (WHO) uses a different manual called “International Classification of Diseases,” or in its abbreviation, “ICD.”
 The current version of this manual is the ICD 10.
 The ICD-10 classification also provides guidelines for the diagnosis of PTSD.
 There are only minor differences between DSM V and ICD 10 regarding the PTSD criteria.

 DSM V Classification

-PTSD can be difficult to diagnose, because numerous factors can lead to over-reporting and under-reporting symptoms, dysfunction and distress.
-Such statistics manuals as ICD 10 and DSM V provide coherent and standardized diagnostic criteria.
-In the chapter below we present the DSM V criteria helpful by identifying a PTSD.
-The DSM-V Diagnostic Criteria of American Psychiatric Association categorizes the general criteria in diagnosing PTSD in adults.
+PTSD can be difficult to diagnose because numerous factors can lead to over-reporting and under-reporting symptoms, dysfunction, and distress.
+Such statistics manuals as ICD 10 and DSM V provide coherent and standardised diagnostic criteria.
+In the chapter below, we present the DSM V criteria helpful in identifying PTSD.
+The DSM-V Diagnostic Criteria of the American Psychiatric Association categorises the general criteria for diagnosing PTSD in adults.

 1. Directly experiencing the traumatic event(s).